Ralerus/eventlab-doc/Software Requirements Specification/Use Cases/CRUD Event/UC-Specification-CRUD-Event.md

 ##### Update Event
 1. A user navigates to the event details by clicking on the event at his calendar page.
-2. To edit the Event he has to click on the edit button.
+2. To edit the event he has to click on the edit button.
 3. The user is able to change the event name, the description, the date, the group and the What-To-Bring-List.
 4. To save the changes he has to click on the ok button.
-5. The user is redirected to his private calendar where he can see the his changed event.
+5. The user is redirected to his private calendar where he can see his changed event.

 ##### Delete Event
 1. A user navigates to the event details by clicking on the event at his calendar page.
-2. To edit the Event he has to click on the edit button.
+2. To edit the event he has to click on the edit button.
 3. The user has to click on the dustbin button to delete the event.
 4. The user is redirected to his private calendar where he can see that the event is deleted.